-Failure to follow this recommendation could result in death or serious injury.
-Do not walk drain pan.
-Walking on the drain pan could cause the supporting metal to collapse, resulting in the operator/technician to fall.
+Failure to follow instruction below could result in death or serious injury.

+Do not walk on the sheet metal drain pan.
+Walking on the drain pan could cause the supporting metal to collapse and result in the operator/technician falling.